 We are excited to announce the launch of an augmented reality (AR) app for the Battle of Atlanta Cyclorama exhibit at the Atlanta History Center (AHC).
 In 2017 the Emory Center for Digital Scholarship and AHC collaborated to develop an educational application that would accompany the 2019 opening of Cyclorama: The Big Picture, an exhibit featuring the fully restored painting, The Battle of Atlanta.
-The Cyclorama Augmented Reality (AR) Experience app identifies and illustrates significant points-of-interests (POIs) embedded in the painting, and is available on app stores for iOS (Apple) and Android (Google Play).
+The Cyclorama Augmented Reality (AR) Experience app identifies and illustrates significant points-of-interests (POIs) embedded in the painting and is available in app stores for iOS (Apple) and Android (Google Play).

 As Emory Center for Digital Scholarship Visual Information Specialist Arya Basu explains, “Augmented Reality (AR) is a technology that superimposes a computer-generated image and or 3D model on the user’s view of the world, providing a composite picture.
 Chosen as a tool to enhance the scholarship of the Cyclorama painting, AR enables a smart device, such as a smartphone or tablet, to scan for an image target in the painting.
 Once the device locates an image target, it calls on the application to provide more information about a particular POI [point of interest].”
 These various POIs include (but are not limited to) landmarks, people of interest, and alterations to the painting.
 The accompanying information introduces and educates the public about the Battle of Atlanta Cyclorama exhibit and its related history.
 ECDS has worked previously with the AHC on an OpenTour Builder app that guided users to five tour stops in present-day Atlanta, corresponding with major battlefield sites shown in the Cyclorama painting.
 A companion essay about the Battle of Atlanta, published by Southern Spaces, includes more detailed information about battlefield events and landmarks, lengthier profiles of opposing army commanders, an account of the battle’s aftermath and legacy, and recommendations for additional reading.